david-hp-0726/lsac-cpp-replication/README.md

 ## Challenges

-After numerous attempts, I was ultimately unable to replicate the sac-cpp algorithm due to the following challenges.
+After numerous attempts, I was ultimately unable to reproduce a sac-cpp agent with acceptable performance.
+I've analyzed the failure modes below.

 ### Difference in Simulation Environment
 I used a customized MuJoCo simulation environment with key differences from the original setup: